Harvesting primordial black holes from stochastic trees with $\texttt{FOREST}$: Conclusion

 However, we also uncovered that the details of the mass distribution cannot be correctly captured by these approximations.
 The main reason is that the large-volume approximation connects physical scales at the end of inflation to field values during inflation via the mean volume.
 Yet, PBHs form at the root of subtrees that generate an anomalously large volume, very far from the mean volume indeed.
 As a consequence, they form at scales and masses that are much larger than what the large-volume approximation predicts.
 Since PBHs are extreme phenomena living in the ``tail'' of distribution functions, it should probably not come as a surprise that they cannot be described by a central limit theorem.
 Note that this does not preclude the large-volume approximation to perform well for bulk statistics such as the two- or three-point correlation functions, and we defer its comparison with stochastic trees in models producing large volumes to future investigations.

 Before concluding, let us highlight several points that undoubtedly deserve attention and offer potential for future development.

-By simulating stochastic trees, \texttt{FOREST} reconstructs statistics through direct sampling, enabling, for instance, the investigation of the first-passage-time distribution down to values of probability as small as $10^{-10}$, representing a significant improvement over statistics inferred from simple Langevin simulations and lattice codes.
+By simulating stochastic trees, \texttt{FOREST} reconstructs statistics through direct sampling, enabling, for instance, the investigation of the first-passage-time distribution down to values of probability as small as $10^{-10}$, improving on the numerical efficiency of direct Langevin simulations and lattice codes.
 To investigate the tails of the distributions even more efficiently, methods based on importance sampling can be employed~\cite{Jackson:2022unc, Jackson:2024aoo}, and we leave this possibility for future versions of \texttt{FOREST}.

 In this work, we focused on the simplest quantum-well toy model, which, despite its unrealistic simplicity, served as an ideal playground for testing and demonstrating the power of \texttt{FOREST}.
 We also confined our study to slow-roll inflation.
 However, achieving enhanced perturbations at small scales that could lead to primordial black hole formation typically requires departing from the slow-roll regime and incorporating non-attractor phases, such as ultra-slow roll.
 We thus plan to extend \texttt{FOREST} to higher-dimensional phase spaces that include the field's momentum, and to investigate more realistic models in the future.